antaldaniel/dataandlyrics/content/project/listen-local/index.md

 - [October Playlist: Wounded Egos](https://dataandlyrics.com/post/2020-10-18-october_playlist/) - a short case study of a playlist analysis and comparison.

-If you are an artist, you can [simply fill in a form](https://www.surveymonkey.com/r/ll_collector_2020) identifying your music on Spotify, filling in a few biographical data about yourself (or your band, ensemble, group).
-If you represent several artists as a talent manager, music publisher, record label, granting agency or music export office, please get in [touch with us](https://dataandlyrics.com/#about) for onboarding.
+## Let's Do This Together! {#signup}

-## Let's Do This Together!
+*If you are an artist, you can* [simply fill in a form](https://www.surveymonkey.com/r/ll_collector_2020) *identifying your music on Spotify, filling in a few biographical data about yourself (or your band, ensemble, group).
+If you represent several artists as a talent manager, music publisher, record label, granting agency or music export office, please get in* [touch with us](https://dataandlyrics.com/#about) *for onboarding.*

 We are aiming to create an alternative market measurement, marketing and recommendation engine tool that is based on open source software, open collaboration, full scientific transparency in an open collaboration with artists, small businesses and the entire music ecosystem.